m-j-andr/PIC-1-Demo/docs/4-Programming/49-snake/tutorial.md

 The first line of output comes from `print(" " * 48, snake)`.
 This prints `snake` together with some leading spaces.
-Spaces are printed throughout the code to make the output easier to read.
+The spaces that are printed throughout the code are only there to make the output easier to read.

 ### The variable `apple`